rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

   always available.
 - **Lower total cost of ownership (TCO) and increased business agility**: Gain economies of scale that yield operational savings compared to DIY.
-The portfolio of datastores, combined with depth of expertise at Rackspace, enables you to consume the best-fit technology without massive investment.
+The portfolio of datastores, combined with our depth of expertise, enables you to consume the best-fit technology without massive investment.

 ### Get started in minutes